gitlost-murali/daily-report/_posts/2021-06-07-evaluating-lms.md

 \newline PP(W)\ =\ ((1/10)^{N})^{-1/N}
 \newline PP(W)\ =\ 10$$

+{% include note.html content="We are considering unigram probabilities here." %}
 #### Instance-2

 Let's take another instance where the probabilities are different, say, 1st word has 91 occurences and others occur 1 time each.
 Now, perplexity would be low for a test sentence with all _1st word_ s.